 Patty Eggen is upset — and she wants to know if she’s being too patient.
-She booked an Alaska cruise this summer and canceled it months ago.
+She booked an Alaska cruise and canceled it many months ago.
 Her cruise fare refund from Norwegian arrived in early July.
 But her airfare refund from Alaska Airlines is still missing in action.
 And she’s wondering: How long does it take to get a refund during the pandemic?
+(Reprint)

 “The flight was definitely canceled,” she says.
 “I know from your column that there are rules to be followed in this scenario based on the U.S. Department of Transportation guidelines.
 My husband made a couple of calls to the airline early on and got the usual runaround.
 They say we can’t refund you, and you will get a credit.”

-Thousands — and probably hundreds of thousands — of travelers are in the same boat this summer.
+During the pandemic, thousands — and probably hundreds of thousands — of travelers have found themselves in the same boat.
 They’re furious that their refunds have taken so long.
-But they’re even madder at themselves for giving the companies so much time to process a refund during the pandemic.
+But they’re even madder at themselves for giving the companies so much time to process a refund during this unusual time.
 They want to know if they’ve been too courteous.

 Fortunately, there’s a specific answer for how long it should take: seven business days.
 That’s according to the U.S. Department of Transportation (DOT).
 It’s a rule the government underscored in an enforcement notice back in April, which required airlines to issue a “prompt” refund for flights like Eggen’s.

 I also have a specific answer for her other question.
 Heck yeah, you’re being too nice about it.

 But what about other travel products, such as cruises, hotel stays and vacation packages?
 Refunds aren’t federally regulated, so we only have our experience as consumer advocates to go on.
 And believe me, folks, we’ve been collecting information since this pandemic started.
 And we have a pretty good idea of what you should expect.

 So how long does a refund during the pandemic take?